What To Expect?

 Congratulations on your beautiful journey till now with your baby.
 Those last three months may have been a little tiresome to you but now you can enjoy yourself with your baby.
 As your baby now has developed much more in terms of sleeping, feeding, and activities.
 Some of the milestones which your little one will reach now are:-

 1. Sleeping Pattern:- Your baby will now sleep at night for a straight 7 to 8 hours without waking up for feeds.
 If he still wakes up for feeds, don’t worry and feed him, he will learn to sleep through the night very soon as every baby is different.
 In the daytime, he will take 2 to 3 naps of 2 to 3 hours daily.

 Till now your baby’s weight has doubled or more since birth.
 If your baby is not gaining weight or not feeding properly please consult your pediatrician.
 His height also will increase a bit.
 Check here to know more about your baby’s height and weight chart

 - Holds his head up independently.

 - Tries to reach and grab objects nearby.

 - Follows moving objects.

-5. Communication:- Your baby has now become familiar with your voice and the words you say like Sweetheart, let’s change the diaper, we love you, Its feeding time, etc. They respond when you say these familiar words to them by smiling, making coo sounds, and babbles.
+5. Communication:- Your baby has now become familiar with your voice and the words you say like Sweetheart, let’s change the diaper, we love you, It’s feeding time, etc. They respond when you say these familiar words to them by smiling, making cool sounds, and babbling.
 Repeating the same words, again and again, will make them understand what you are saying and they love to hear the repeated words from you.